 Unlike Louis-Dreyfus, who no doubt had access to a team of excellent physicians and top-notch healthcare, many Americans are not so lucky.
 With access to affordable healthcare more limited than ever before, a cancer diagnosis can be a terrifying prospect for your psyche, your family, and your wallet.
-While you may not be able to avoid breast cancer altogether, there are preventative measures you can take to keep breast cancer at bay.
-Learning how to prevent breast cancer may end up saving your life and your bank account.
+While you may not be able to avoid breast cancer altogether, there are preventative measures you can take to keep it at bay.
+Learning how to prevent breast cancer can end up saving your life, and your bank account.

 The first step on the road to breast cancer prevention is breast cancer awareness.
-Breast Cancer Awareness Month throughout October serves to educate women about the dangers of breast cancer and encourages them to get regular breast cancer screenings for early detection.
+Breast Cancer Awareness Month happens annually in October, and serves to educate women about the dangers of breast cancer.
+Breast Cancer Awareness Month also encourages them to get regular breast screenings for early detection of cancer.

-Regular breast cancer screenings and mammograms are among the top ways to prevent breast cancer, with studies showing that they can reduce your risk of dying from breast cancer by up to 20 percent.
-The American Cancer Society attributes this to having a wider variety of treatment options with early detection, including “less-extensive surgery (e.g., breast-conserving surgery like lumpectomy versus mastectomy) and the use of chemotherapy with fewer serious side effects, or even, in some cases, the option to forgo chemotherapy.”
+Regular breast cancer screenings and mammograms are among the top methods of breast cancer prevention, with studies showing that they can reduce your risk of dying from breast cancer by up to 20 percent.
+The American Cancer Society attributes this statistic to having a wider variety of treatment options with early detection, including “less-extensive surgery (e.g., breast-conserving surgery like lumpectomy versus mastectomy) and the use of chemotherapy with fewer serious side effects, or even, in some cases, the option to forgo chemotherapy.”

 In addition to regular breast cancer screenings, there are everyday changes you can incorporate into your life for breast cancer prevention:

 Smoking has been linked to a variety of ailments that prevent healthy aging, such as lung cancer and cardiovascular disease, but it also contributes to your risk of breast cancer.
-Making the decision to quit smoking is one of the best things you can do for your overall health, and one of the best ways to prevent breast cancer.
+Making the decision to quit smoking is one of the best things you can do for your overall health, and one of the best tips for breast cancer prevention.

-Avoiding weight gain is a key to healthy aging, as a sedentary lifestyle can take its toll on the aging body, specifically in women.
+Avoiding weight gain and making an effort to lose weight if you have a high BMI, are key to healthy aging, as a sedentary lifestyle can take its toll on the aging body, specifically in women.
 One of the best methods of breast cancer prevention is to commit to a regular exercise routine and watch what you eat.

-If you think that the breast cancer diet looks similar to a heart-healthy diet, you are not wrong.
-Adding more fiber-rich foods to your diet, steering clear of low sodium and added sugars, and limiting your red meat or saturated fat intake are not only great for breast cancer prevention, but also for promoting overall healthy aging
+Similar to a heart-healthy diet, a breast cancer prevention diet encourages you to add more fiber-rich foods to your diet, steer clear of low sodium and added sugars, and limit your red meat or saturated fat intake.
+The additional benefit of this particular diet is that it also promotes overall healthy aging.